 Tax increment - the taxes levied by all overlying taxing jurisdictions on the value between the base value and the current value of the TID.
-These taxes are collected by the municipality that operates the TID and used to pay for the approved project costs.
+The municipality that manages the TID uses these taxes to pay for the approved project costs.
 Review the TID Creation Timeframes for information on when increments begin for a new creation.
 Review TID Termination Timeframes for information on when increments end for a termination.

 Termination - the process of ending a TID.
-This includes notifying DOR and filing the appropriate audit documents with DOR.
+This process includes adopting a resolution, notifying DOR, completing the final audit and filing the appropriate documents with DOR.
 After the tax increments collected exceed project costs or the TID reaches its maximum life, it must terminate.
-This process can be initiated by the municipality before the maximum life date and before all project costs are paid off.
-If a TID is terminated and there is remaining debt then it becomes the municipality's responsibility to fulfill the remaining obligation.
-Review TIF Termination and TID Termination Timeframes for more information.
+If the municipality terminates a TID and there is remaining debt then it becomes the municipality's responsibility.
+Review TID Termination and TID.
+Termination Timeframes for more information.

 Valuation date - January 1 of the year the TID is created or amended.
-The date the municipality adopts the creation resolution determines the creation year.
+The valuation year is the same as the creation year.
+The date the municipality adopts the creation or amendment resolution determines the valuation/ creation year.
 Review the TID Creation Timeframes to determine the creation year.

 Value increment - the difference in value between the base value and the current value of the TID.
-This is the amount of property value that can be attributed to the TIF investment and the portion of the tax base that is used to generate the tax increment that pays for the investment.
+This is the amount of property value that can be attributed to the TIF investment used to generate the tax increment that pays for the investment.